binick/binick.github.io/src/content/posts/micro-frontends-with-blazor-start-of-the-journay/index.md

 author: Nicola Biancolini
 description: |
   Not all donuts come out with a hole, but that doesn't mean there isn't good in them.
 I stumbled upon one of these in an attempt to implement a micro frontends architecture with Blazor Server.
+summary: |
+  Not all donuts come out with a hole, but that doesn't mean there isn't good in them.
+I stumbled upon one of these in an attempt to implement a micro frontends architecture with Blazor Server.
 keywords:
  - blazor server
  - micro frontends